Everyone aged 66 and over living permanently in the State is entitled to the

 If you are aged 66 or over and are getting a social welfare pension, the

-get a Free Travel Pass automatically when you are awarded an Invalidity
+get a Free Travel Card automatically when you are awarded an Invalidity

 Pension, a Blind Pension, Disability Allowance or Carer’s Allowance.
-In all
+If you

 Travel application form FT1 (pdf).

-You can also obtain this form and other additional information from the
+You can get this form and additional information from the Department of

-Department of Social Protection - see 'Where to apply' below.
-The form is also
+Social Protection - see 'Where to apply' below.
+The form is also available at

-Free Travel Pass or are issued one automatically, the appropriate type of pass
+free travel or are issued a card automatically, the appropriate type of card

 (to allow your spouse or civil partner to accompany you free of charge) will be

 issued.
-If you are cohabiting, you must apply for this type of pass by
+If you are cohabiting, you must apply for this type of card by

-completing PART 2 of the above application form.
-If you already have a Free
+completing PART 2 of the application form above.

 Where to apply